Skip to main content

 Cats + Medications & Supplements

-• Voriconazole is given by mouth or injection and is used off label to treat fungal infections.
-Side effects are not well-known but may include vomiting, diarrhea, or decreased appetite.
-Do not use in pets that are allergic to it or in cats unless absolutely necessary.
+• Tacrolimus ophthalmic is applied to the eye and is used off label to treat KCS (dry eye) and other immune-mediated and inflammatory conditions of the eye.
+Give as directed.
+Side effects are not common but may include irritation, eyelid twitches, or hair loss around the eye.
+Do not use in pets that are allergic to it or have a viral or fungal infection in the eye.
 If a negative reaction occurs, please call your veterinary office.